jasonmacduffie/Nephelai/README.md

       <td>Mother of Ills</td>
       <td>Female</td>
       <td>Sickness, Blight</td>
       <td>Eovumid's sphere is the Apothecary of Knives.
 The Apothecary of Knives is an endless row of prison cells.
 The guards of this prison are Pulsecutters, beings made of toxic blades bound together.
 They walk cell by cell, gently cutting the prisoners with their toxic blades, making them more and more sick.
-Eovumid is the patron of Blood Monsters - undead creatures who spread their illness through contact with their blood.</td>
+Eovumid is the patron of Blood Monsters - undead creatures who spread their illness through contact with their blood.
+Her symbol is five snakes tied together by their tails.</td>
     </tr>
     <tr>
       <td>Dreze</td>
       <td>World Bearer</td>
       <td>Female</td>
       <td>Endurance, Pain</td>
       <td>In the Age of Might Makes Right, Dreze was a popular deity of the Dark Elves.
 Some still worship her in Valorgale.
 Dreze's sphere is called the Crucible of Tears.
 It is a land of barren, wind-swept hills dotted with crumbling ruins.
 Tremendous chains stretch across the land, intended to hold beings of a size beyond mortal comprehension.
+The Crucible of Tears is populated by Percussors, which are twenty-foot-tall stone statues of a humanoid form that walk in a single direction at a constant pace.
+They crush anything in their way, and then move on.
 Her power is called upon by those in bondage.
 Dreze's cults are called the Tofflads.
 They are pugilists who engage in bloodsport as a form of devotion.
-Those who seek her blessing of endurance are transformed into Pertinaxes, which grants the petitioner strength to perform a single task.</td>
+Those who seek her blessing of endurance are transformed into Pertinaxes, which grants the petitioner strength to perform a single task.
+Her symbol is a solid white circle.</td>
     </tr>
     <tr>
       <td>Omuzast</td>
       <td>Mistress of Revelry</td>
       <td>Female</td>
       <td>Madness, Wine</td>
       <td>In the Age of Might Makes Right, Omuzast was a popular deity of the Halflings.
 Some still worship her in Middlestone.
 Omuzast's sphere is the Shining Mansion.
 It is an ornately decorated mansion full of wine, food, dance halls, and bedrooms.
 Crawling throughout the Shining Mansion are Fouskalas.
 These Fouskalas are gelatinous slimes that force themselves into the mouths of mortals who spend too much time in the Shining Mansion, eventually leading to their suffocation.
 Those corrupted by Omuzast become Sunspawns.
 Their skin glows radiantly, causing those around them to be instantly attracted them.
 However, those who walk close to a Sunspawn begin to feel confused.
 Omuzast's cults are called the Drikenlads.
-They organize parties where excessive amounts of wine are consumed.</td>
+They organize parties where excessive amounts of wine are consumed.
+Her symbol is a bunch of grapes.</td>
     </tr>
     <tr>
       <td>Embe</td>
       <td>Queen of Forests</td>
       <td>Female</td>
       <td>Wilderness, Plants</td>
       <td>In the Age of Might Makes Right, Embe was a popular deity of the Wood Elves.
 Some still worship her in Westerwood.
 Embe's sphere is the Whimsical Grove.
+It is an inescapable forest with towering trees.
+Mortals who find themselves in the Whimsical Grove are preyed upon by Angstworms.
+These are worm-like creatures are twenty feet long and have reptilian hides.
+Angstworms have no head, face, or eyes, but they have a mouth with razor-sharp teeth.
+Angstworms are also capable of levitating for short distances.
+Being in the presence of an Angstworm causes immediate terror.
 Embe's cults are called the Villiglads.
 They demolish buildings and introduce dangerous animals and aggressively growing plants to urban areas.
 Those corrupted by Embe become Troggles.
 They begin to walk on all fours, develop a hunched back, and lose their vision.
-Troggles become very timid, and seek to escape by burrowing underground.</td>
+Troggles become very timid, and seek to escape by burrowing underground.
+Her symbol is a pan flute.</td>
     </tr>
   </tbody>
 </table>